 Spinal Cord Injury

-The spinal cord is a long bundle of nerve fibers that extends from the base of the skull to below the waist.
+The spinal cord is a long bundle of nerve fibers and nerve cells that extend from the base of the skull to below the waist.
 It is protected by the bones of your spine.
 The spinal cord nerves carry messages between the brain and the rest of the body.
 For that reason, injuries to the spinal cord are very serious.
 They may cause loss of feeling below the injured area (numbness) or loss of the ability to move (paralysis).
 Emergency treatment may help prevent permanent damage or may reduce the severity of the damage.

-What causes spinal cord Injuries
+What causes spinal cord injuries?

 Car accidents, falls, sports injuries, and gunshot wounds cause most spinal cord damage.
 Electrical shock can also damage the spinal cord.
 Spinal cord injuries can happen to anyone, but men in their 30s and 40s are most often affected.